saucelabs-training/comprehensive-testing-js/docs/E2E-TESTS.md

 ## 🧠You will learn

-✅How to test a web application with functional browser tests (aka E2E tests)
+✅ How to test a web application with functional browser tests (aka E2E tests)

 ## ⚙️ Setup

 1. Stop all servers from previous session (`Ctrl + C` everything)
-2. cd `testing-for-charity/my-react-app`
+2. Open a terminal at the same place as the `package.json`
-3. `npm install && npm start`
+3. `npm start` to start the web app

 Open application at http://localhost:3000/